 Unfortunately, I won.
 Probably it looked very funny because I couldn’t believe it and wanted to leave the stage as soon as possible.
-Anyway, they told me I won also an entrance to Bachata Stars.
-I smiled and said no. At that moment came to me a friend from Bratislava, Verča, and said she is going there.
-Just for fun I said then I will go as well and defeat her!
-She simply smiled and said that maybe we will be there together…
+Anyway, they told me I also won an entrance to Bachata Stars.
+I smiled and said no. At that moment, a friend from Bratislava, Verča, came to me and said she is going there.
+Just for fun, I said, then I will go as well and defeat her!
+She simply smiled and said that maybe we would be there together…

-We had also less than a week to prepare, but at least this year we prepared properly.
-We practiced every day to know each other (you know, we didn’t dance much before and if we did, it was salsa), prepare start and finish and so on.
+We also had less than a week to prepare, but at least this year, we prepared adequately.
+We practiced every day to know each other (you know, we didn’t dance much before, and if we did, it was salsa), prepare start and finish, and so on.
 It was a hard week, but I enjoyed it very much.
 I learned much.
-It was kind of private boot-camp.
+It was a kind of private boot-camp.

 Alexej asked us what country we represent.
 Verča said Czechoslovakia.
-I said no, we will represent the First Czechoslovak Republic (or simply První republika in Czech).
-Thanks to this joke we tried to find an outfit similar to the Great Gatsby style.
+I said no, we would represent the First Czechoslovak Republic (or simply První republika in Czech).
+Thanks to this joke, we tried to find an outfit similar to the Great Gatsby style.

 Our dance was amazing.
-It wasn’t enough to get to the second round but I won something personal.
-I did it better than any practice whole week before.
-And also I finally didn’t forget for our one funny move which everyone liked!
-I saw the video and I’m not ashamed about it!
+It wasn’t enough to get to the second round, but I won something personal.
+I did it better than any practice the whole week before.
+And also I finally didn’t forget about our one funny move which everyone liked!
+I saw the video, and I’m not ashamed about it!